Learning, Play, and Your 1- to 3-Month-Old

-Babies this age spend more time awake and alert and become more curious about their parents and about objects that they see.
-They also start getting physically stronger and better able to coordinate movements.
+Babies this age spend more time awake and become more curious about their surroundings.
+They are getting physically stronger and better able to coordinate movements.
 Encourage the learning process by talking to your little one, responding to his or her vocal expressions, and providing colorful age-appropriate toys.

 You'll now see your baby's personality emerge.
 In the first month or two of life, newborns depend on others to initiate interaction.
 But by the end of the third month your baby will engage you with facial expressions, vocalizations, and gestures.

-As their eyesight improves, babies become better able to distinguish between different sights and sounds.
-Your baby will be carefully watching your facial expressions and listening to your voice, responding to you with coos and gurgles, and around 2 months, respond to your smile with a smile.
+Your baby will carefully watch your facial expressions and listen to your voice, responding to you with coos and gurgles.
+At around 2 months, your baby will respond to your smile with a smile.
 Between 3 and 4 months, most infants can squeal with delight and laugh out loud.

-Babies will learn to open and shut their fists and can hold a rattle placed in their hands.
-They'll soon discover that they're the one that caused the rattle to make noise.
+Babies will start to open and shut their fists, opening up new possibilities.
+They can hold a rattle placed in their hands.
+They'll soon discover that they're the one that made the rattle make noise!

 Babies also start to explore their surroundings with their hands, reaching out, swatting at, and grasping for a favorite toy.
 They'll also begin to notice their hands and feet, and they'll become a source of amusement.
 They enjoy staring at their hands, playing with their fingers, and bringing their hands or a toy to their mouth.

-Respond to your baby's coos and gurgling with sounds of your own so that your baby will be encouraged to keep using his or her voice for expression.
-In this way, your infant hears the sounds of language and learns about conversation.
+Respond to coos and gurgling with sounds of your own.
+Encourage your baby to keep using his or her voice.
+In this way, your little one learns about language and back-and-forth conversation.

-Your baby's sense of touch is also getting better.
-Provide colorful objects of different textures, shapes, and sizes for your infant to hold and explore.
+Provide colorful toys of different textures, shapes, and sizes for your baby to hold and explore.
 This is a good age to introduce an infant gym with interesting objects that dangle for your baby to swat at.
 Or hold a toy just out of reach for your baby to reach for, swat, and grab hold of.
 But don't string up toys on cribs or other baby equipment — your baby could get tangled in them.

-At times your baby will have had enough stimulation.
-Watch for signs that your little one might be overstimulated and ready for a break.
+Watch for signs — fussing, squirming, or crying — that your little one might be ready for a break.

 Other ideas for encouraging your baby to learn and play: